MaximoDouglas/android-design-system/design-systems/README.md

 ## Goal
-The goal with this project is to implement different components of open design systems found [here](https://designsystemsrepo.com/design-systems/), as well as the material design, found [here](https://material.io/design).
+The goal with this project is to implement different components of open design systems found [in this repository](https://designsystemsrepo.com/design-systems/), as well as the material design, found [here](https://material.io/design).

 ## Implemented Design Systems